 - Involvement in current and future projects

 Three slots are up for election this year.
-There will definitely be at least two new board members next term, and we’re excited about the infusion of energy and ideas.
+We’re excited about the infusion of energy and ideas.
 Nominations should be submitted through this Google Form by 12:00 p.m.
-GMT on Friday, June 1, 2018.
+GMT on Friday, June 15, 2018.

 We welcome questions for the candidates from any of our members.
 We will publish all serious questions, and choose a shorter list to submit to the candidates.